xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 #### advices

-- only the ssh port is accessible for incomming connexions
+- only the ssh port should be accessible for incomming connexions
 - the ssh port is changed from 22
-- root user disabled
+- root user is disabled
 - be very aware of the security implementations
-- prevent users to ssh into the bastion itself
+- prevent users to use an ssh active session into the bastion itself

 #### other purposes